Digital camera: Integration into other devices

 Many devices have a built-in digital camera, including, for example, smartphones, mobile phones, PDAs and laptop computers.
-Built-in cameras generally store the images in the JPEG file format.
+Built-in cameras generally store the images in the JPEG file format, although cameras in Apple's iPhone line have used the HEIC format since 2017.

 Mobile phones incorporating digital cameras were introduced in Japan in 2001 by J-Phone.
 In 2003 camera phones outsold stand-alone digital cameras, and in 2006 they outsold film and digital stand-alone cameras.
 Five billion camera phones were sold in five years, and by 2007 more than half of the installed base of all mobile phones were camera phones.
 Sales of separate cameras peaked in 2008.

 Notable digital camera manufacturers

-There are many manufacturers that lead in the production of digital cameras (commonly DSLRs).
-Each brand embodies different mission statements that differ them from each other outside of the physical technology that they produce.
-While the majority of manufacturers share modern features amongst their production of cameras, some specialize in specific details either physically on camera or within the system and image quality.
+Several manufacturers lead in digital camera (commonly DSLRs) production.
+Each brand embodies different mission statements that differentiate it from the others besides the equipment it manufactures.
+Most manufacturers share modern features in the cameras they produce.
+However, some specialize in specific details, either physically on camera or within the system and image quality.